Memorisation vs Proof

 We conclude that \(AX\) is distributed like \(N(A\mu, A \Sigma A^T)\), as moment generating functions uniquely determine distributions.

 Closing Thoughts: Every modern mathematician uses results they don’t know how to prove, and it would be extremist to recommend only using a result if one can sketch a proof.
-I do think we should all try to be aware of when a result we’ve used is only memorised however, and in the case of simple results like Lemma 1, remedy that state of affiars before embarrassment might ensue.
+I do think we should all try to be aware of when a result we’ve used is only memorised however, and in the case of simple results like Lemma 1, remedy that state of affairs before embarrassment might ensue.

 The same sort of discussion doesn’t just apply to mathematical results, but also to other things, like opinions.